accessibility-exchange/co-design/src/steps/organization-shares-completed-accessibility-plan.md

 ---
-title: Organization shares completed accessibility plan
+title: Federally regulated entity shares completed accessibility plan
 subtitle: Consultants have an opportunity to review and assess the completed accessibility plan.
 phase: After consultation